ayatokura/ai-openscale/wos-risk-openpages-mrg.md

 To do this, you must open the model and use the Actions drop-down   box to set the model status.
 Use the ID, such as OpenPagesAdministrator that was given to you to be the model owner, validator, and final approver.
 For the next part of the tutorial, you’ll want the status to be Approved for Deployment.

 1. In IBM OpenPages, locate the model you want to promote.
-2. From the Actions drop-down   box, click Approved.
+2. From the Actions drop-down   box, click Approve4.
 If for some reason, you don’t see the Approved option, you might need to move the model through other steps, such as Submit for Pre Implementation Review or Submit for Approval.

 ## Deploy a new model to production in Watson OpenScale